State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

+Craniofacial images were acquired by a trained photographer, while TED images were captured using smartphones during routine clinic visits.
+All images were aligned such that the line from the nasion to the hairline midpoint was vertical.

-All ground truth segmentation masks were generated by trained annotators (3 medical students) using the Computer Vision Annotation Tool (CVAT).
-For sclera annotation, annotators were instructed to annotate from the lateral canthus to the medial canthus, including the caruncle.
-Ground truth periorbital distances were generated using the same pipeline to extract the anatomical distances from segmentation masks produced by the deep learning networks.
-An example of ground truth segmentation masks from CVAT and resultant periorbital distances can be seen in Figure \ref{fig:fig_1}.
+Ground truth segmentation masks for periorbital distance evaluation were manually generated using the Computer Vision Annotation Tool (CVAT) by trained annotators.
+For scleral boundaries, annotations extended from the lateral to medial canthus and included the caruncle.
+Ground truth periorbital distances were computed using the same anatomical measurement pipeline applied to AI-generated masks.
+Examples of annotated masks and extracted measurements are shown in Supplemental Figure \ref{fig:fig_1}.
+Intergrader variability was assessed using five annotators on a shared subset of 100 images, with standard deviation used to quantify measurement variance (Supplemental Figure \ref{fig:grader-schematic}).